What Services Are Included?

 Being a Benefactor at St. Luke’s Family Practice provides you with direct access to your personal physician.
 After your annual Benefactor payment, there are no additional charges or co-pays from our office.
 We cover office visits, hospital visits, short-term rehab and nursing facility visits, and even house calls when necessary.

-We perform basic office lab studies: urinalysis, blood sugar, urine pregnancy tests, hematocrit, INR tests for patient on blood thinners, electrocardiograms (EKG), basic breathing tests, and hearing screenings.
+We perform basic office lab studies: urinalysis, blood sugar, urine pregnancy tests, hemoglobin, INR tests for patient on blood thinners, electrocardiograms (EKG), basic breathing tests, and hearing screenings.
+We also perform Strep, COVID, and Influenza Rapid Antigen testing.

 We also perform basic skin procedures (suturing and skin biopsies) and apply splints and casts for sprains and simple fractures (broken bones) here in the office.
 We also offer basic durable medical equipment (DME) supplies at no cost: crutches, arm slings, wrist and knee splints, ankle braces and walking boots.